 K - 2

-In this lesson students will observe various types of seed, be introduced to the many uses of seeds, taste edible seeds, and make a seed mosaic.
+Students observe various types of seed, discover the many uses of seeds, taste edible seeds, and make a seed mosaic.
+Grades K-2

 Interest Approach — Engagement:

 - Four different edible seeds for each student

 - Examples: pumpkin seeds, edamame (immature, green soybeans), sunflower seeds, kidney beans, navy beans, pinto beans

 - A wide variety of dried seeds such as beans, sunflower seeds, peas, rice, caraway, or millet for each group of students.
 You can buy birdseed mix or bags of beans in the soup section of your grocery store.

 - Poster board or cardboard for each student

 - Selected seed stories such as Which Seed is This? by Lisa Amstutz, Seeds by Vijaya Bodach, Spot the Difference: Seeds by Charlotte Guillain, and A Packet of Seeds by Deborah Hopkinson.